To Be Continued (film)

 To Be Continued (Turpinājums) is a 2018 Latvian documentary film directed by Ivars Seleckis.
 It was selected as the Latvian entry for the Best Foreign Language Film at the 91st Academy Awards, but it was not nominated.

 Overview

-Over the course of two years, director Ivars Seleckis profiles seven children from all walks of life across Latvia.
+Director Ivars Seleckis profiles five children from all walks of life across Latvia.
 The film's international premiere was at 49th edition of Visions du Réel in 2018, one of the leading international documentary film festivals in Europe, held in Nyon, Switzerland.
-The film received three awards at the Latvian National Film Awards - Best Documentary Film Director (Ivars Seleckis), Best Documentary Film Cinematographer (Valdis Celmiņš), and Best Editor (Andra Doršs).
+The film received three awards at the Latvian National Film Awards: Best Documentary Film Director (Ivars Seleckis), Best Documentary Film Cinematographer (Valdis Celmiņš), and Best Editor (Andra Doršs).